 Circle of Sisters

 Circle of Sisters is a no-cost violence prevention after-school program for girls ages 10 to 14.
 The program participants attend schools with high rates of free and reduced lunches.
-Contact: 707 525-5300 Ext: 5311 The Promoters of Health are community-based lay health & wellness promoters/educators who provide resource connections and social supports to the community, and help families to enroll in Children’s Health Insurance Programs, Food stamps and other public benefits.
-For more information on the Promotores, free or low cost children’s health insurance or to find out how you can volunteer as a Promotor(a) please call 707.547.4602.
+The Promoters of Health are community-based lay health & wellness promoters/educators who provide resource connections and social supports to the community, and help families to enroll in Children’s Health Insurance Programs, Food stamps and other public benefits.
+For more information on the Promotores, free or low cost children’s health insurance, or to find out how you can volunteer as a Promotor(a) check out their website and call!

 California Human Development Corporation (CHDC)